deeppavlov/DeepPavlov/README.md

 ![Python 3.6](https://img.shields.io/badge/python-3.6-green.svg)

 **We are in a really early Alpha release.
 You should be ready for hard adventures.
-If you have updated to version 0.0.2 or greater - please re-download all pre-trained models**
+In version 0.0.5 we updraded to TensorFlow 1.8, please re-download our pre-trained models.**

 DeepPavlov is an open-source conversational AI library built on [TensorFlow](https://www.tensorflow.org/) and [Keras](https://keras.io/).
 It is designed for
  * development of production ready chat-bots and complex conversational systems,